How to sell Inuit soapstone carvings

 We have been getting a lot of questions lately like “how do I sell my Inuit art collection that I inherited?” or “I am downsizing and cannot bring my large collection of Inuit soapstone carvings with me, what would you recommend?”
 There are many ways to sell you soapstone sculptures, here are a few of them.

 First, contact Inuit art galleries, send them pictures of your art.
 Most likely they will be interested in some of the pieces and could offer a very good price for them.
-For example, we are constantly looking for older Inuit soapstone sculptures from 1950s, 1960s, especially the ones that are still in perfect shape.
-If you have a very expensive and rare carving, like white walking bear Henry Evaluardjuk, most Inuit art galleries would be more than happy to take your piece on consignment and sell it for you.
+If you have a very expensive and rare carving, like white walking bear Henry Evaluardjuk, some Inuit art galleries would be more than happy to take your piece on consignment and sell it for you.
+Our gallery does not buy from the public, others do.

 Second, advertise your collection of Inuit sculptures on Kijiji and Craigslist.
 It won't cost you anything and you’ll get a world wide exposure.
 Try to take good pictures, it may even worth going to a photographer and getting professional pictures done.